 2. Indian Lilac Oil

 If you see stink bugs at home and you have a garden, then in all likelihood they would have invaded your garden as well.
 Using Indian Lilac Oil or Neem Oil will keep them away from your home and garden without harming your plants.
 Mix two tablespoons of Neem Oil with half a cup of water and pour the mixture in a spray bottle.
-Spray the solution on window panels, doorways and all your plants, and everywhere
+Spray the solution on window panels, doorways and all your plants, and everywhere you see stink bugs.

 3. Lemon Juice With Vinegar